Childhood Syndromes and Disorders

 Hajdu-Cheney syndrome (HJCYS)

-This rare disease is a congenital syndrome that presents with a variety of symptoms depending on the individual affected.
+Hadju-Cheney syndrome is a rare congenital syndrome that presents with a variety of symptoms depending on the individual affected.
 The main symptoms of the syndrome affect the skull and bones of the fingers and toes.
-In some individuals the neurological system may also be affected.
-There is still much to be known about this rare condition in terms of its syndromes and diagnosis.
-This syndrome is also known as: Acroosteolysis With Osteoporosis And Changes In Skull And Mandible Arthrodentoosteodysplasia Cheney Syndrome Serpentine Fibula-polycystic Kidney Syndrome; Sfpks
+In some individuals, the neurological system may also be affected.
+There is still much to be known about this rare […]

 Read more